j-cort/tennis_club_api/README.md

 - Incorporated database migrations for more flexible updates
 - Express routers (players, matches) are utilised to better separate code, handle validation and conditional logic for endpoints
 - Repos for both major endpoints (Players, Matches) do the heavy lifting regarding SQL queries, and abstract generic code out of routers
-- jest.config file sets NODE_ENV to test when test files are run, also enabling the database to adjust the database connection accordingly (e.g. choosing tennis_club_test instaead of tennis_club database)
+- jest.config file sets NODE_ENV to test when test files are run, also enabling the database to adjust the database connection accordingly (e.g. choosing tennis_club_test instead of tennis_club database)
 - SRP was respected by extracting the following resources into separate files/folders:
   - database
   - server